 Lodi Bicycle Accident Lawyer

 Many of us love riding a bicycle for pleasure and exercise.
 However, no matter how careful we are as cyclists, the risk of an accident always remains.
 Unlike occupants of motor vehicles, cyclists have no safety features to protect them from harm’s way in a crash.
-As a result, some cyclists may suffer injuries such as internal trauma, dental damage, facial scarring, cervical sprain, spinal cord injuries, bone fractures, traumatic brain injuries, or even fatal injuries in some extreme cases.Common Reasons for Bicycle Accidents
+As a result, some cyclists may suffer internal trauma, dental damage, facial scarring, cervical sprain, spinal cord injuries, bone fractures, traumatic brain injuries, or even fatal injuries in some extreme cases.Common Reasons for Bicycle Accidents

 Bicycle safety is everyone’s responsibility.
 Cyclists, like drivers, must exercise due care both on and off the road.
 However, a cyclist’s right-of-way is not always respected by all drivers.
 When driver error is attributed to a bicycle crash, the driver may be held financially responsible for the accident.
 Some of the common reasons why a bicycle collision is caused by a motorist include: